 Exercise

-Exercise is not only good for your heart, lungs, weight management and ability to perform physical tasks.
-According to the National Institutes of Health, exercise has emerged as a key intervention for influencing cognition positively, including reducing the risk of age-related cognitive decline and dementia.
+Exercise isn’t just good for your heart, lungs, weight management and ability to perform physical tasks.
+According to National Institutes of Health, exercise has been found to positively influence cognitive activity and function, including reducing the risk of age-related cognitive decline and dementia.

 Both aerobic and strength-building exercises are recommended, and it doesn’t take much work to generate measurable health benefits.
-Just 10 minutes per day might be a goal for beginners.
-Mixing in moderate-to-vigorous activity will let you gain additional health benefits.
+Just 10 minutes per day might be a manageable goal for beginners.
+And mixing in moderate-to-vigorous activity can help you gain additional health benefits.

 Moderate-intensity aerobic activity for 150 minutes per week, and two or more days a week of strength training that works all major muscle groups, are recommended if you are able.

-In order to consistently stick with a physical regimen, you should find an activity you enjoy.
+In order to consistently stick to a physical regimen, you should find an activity you enjoy.

 Fitness trackers that count steps, stairs climbed, heart rate and other physical functions provide a visible reward for your efforts as you set and meet goals.

-Workout videos can be helpful.
-Group activities like walking clubs are a great way to connect and provide mutual support.
+Workout videos can be helpful as well.
+Group activities like walking clubs are also a great way to connect with others and provide mutual support.

 Eat Healthy